Energy Research Development and Deployment

 non-price barriers to clean technology adoption

 The CPUC oversees and monitors the implementation of the ratepayer-funded EPIC.
-For current EPIC investment periods 1, 2, and 3, there are four programs administrators: the California Energy Commission (CEC), Pacific Gas and Electric Company (PG&E), Southern California Edison (SCE), and San Diego Gas & Electric Company (SDG&E).
+For EPIC investment periods 1, 2, 3, and 4, there are four program administrators: the California Energy Commission (CEC), Pacific Gas and Electric Company (PG&E), Southern California Edison (SCE), and San Diego Gas & Electric Company (SDG&E).
 The CEC administers 80% of EPIC funds while the three large investor-owned utilities together administer 20% of the funds.

-Each administrator is required to submit an EPIC investment plan outlining their proposed projects for a given three-year investment period in the form of an application to the CPUC.
+Each administrator is required to submit an EPIC investment plan outlining their proposed projects for a given investment period in the form of an application to the CPUC.
 Each application and the decisions reviewing and approving them can be found in Table 2 below.
-To date, more than $1 billion have been allocated to fund EPIC projects.
+To date, roughly $2.5 billion have been allocated to fund EPIC projects.

 Table 2.
 EPIC Program Administrator Investment Plan Applications (A.) and CPUC Decisions (D.)